Singularities in positive characteristic, stratification and simplification of the singular locus: Algorithmic resolution of basic objects

 After two permissible transformations the Step A of resolution has been accomplished since we have reached the monomial case in dimension 2.
 Notice that a resolution of $({\mathbb A}_k^2,(x^2-y^3)^2, E^{(2)}=\{\emptyset\})$ induces a resolution of the original 3-dimensional basic object. }

 \end{Example}

 \begin{Paragraph} {\bf About this paper.} {\rm The purpose of this paper is to show that Step A of the resolution process is characteristic free, i.e., this part of the algorithmic resolution can be performed in any characteristic if we replace the restriction to hypersurfaces of maximal contact with a different form of induction that requires {\em projections}.
-This new approach is formulated in terms of Rees algebras: our statements are made in terms of Rees algebras instead of pairs.
-There is a dictionary that translates between pairs and Rees algebras (see \ref{paraleloragadprs}), and their role in resolution problems will be explained in and Section \ref{sectionorder}.
+This new approach is formulated in terms of Rees algebras instead of pairs.
+There is a dictionary that translates between pairs and Rees algebras (see \ref{paraleloragadprs}, \ref{ragadprs3} and \ref{rgn}).
+Their role in resolution problems will be explained in Section \ref{sectionorder}.
 When translating the algorithmic resolution to this new setting we encounter the corresponding technical problems as described in \ref{technical}:

 $\bullet$ \underline{Projections to smooth schemes.} For a fixed simple Rees algebra there may be numerous suitable projections.
 In Main Theorem \ref{ordertau} we show that the w-ord-functions defined after projecting are independent of the choice of the projections.
-This leads to Definition \ref{deford}, and consequently satellite functions can also be defined in our context.
+This leads to Definition \ref{deford}, and, consequently, satellite functions can also be defined in our context.

 $\bullet$ \underline{Commutative diagrams of projections and permissible transformations.} This is addressed in Section \ref{eliminationmonoidal}.